architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 ![Common Templates]({{site.baseurl}}/images/scatternet/common-templates.png "Common Templates")

-The figure shows the deformed templates learnt for caltech-101 dataset corresponding to one specific training images for two classes.
+The figure below shows the deformed templates learnt for caltech-101 dataset corresponding to one specific training images for two classes.
 The input image resolution is 112x112.
 The classes are Buddha and Face from left to right.